junekchen/SQL/SQL 50 Questions/README.md

 # Answers for SQL 50 questions
-questions and tables are translated from Chinese.
+Questions and tables are translated from Chinese.
+All codes run in the microsoft sql server management studio 2008.
+Several solutions use functions in MySQL.